 Believe it or not, we have this request multiple times and surely as many Oud distillers.

 Surely we can offer it but not much as it is expensive to produce.
 Have you ever tried to ask for a ketchup sachet in any fast-food chain to see if you can get it for free?
 To us, it is unlikely.

-As the heading suggested, we love to work with our local clients who are either perfumeries or simply just an Oud lover.
+As the heading suggests, we love to work with our local clients who are either perfumeries or simply just an Oud lover.
 We are human after all, and do offer discount to small cosmetic producers who are easy to communicate and work with.
-We are not pressured by the landlord (we have none fortunately, we own the plantation forest) and able to pass the saving back to you.
+We have no pressure from the landlord (none, fortunately, we own the plantation forest) and able to pass the saving back to you.